 Many organisations recognise customer experience as a priority.
-The common sense idea that great customer experience leads to great business results is not enough when you need to lead and prioritise actions and investments.
+The common-sense idea that great customer experience leads to great business results is not enough.
+You need to lead and prioritise actions and investments.
 This article provides an alternative point of view on prioritising the customer experience agenda to use the budget wisely.
 The approach is equally applicable to any type of organisation.

 Customer experience is never ready